Block Cipher Vs Stream Cipher – the Difference Explained

 Here is the process of how chained block ciphers work!

-In this process, a pseudorandom sequence of characters is used to encrypt the first block of characters.
+In this process, a pseudorandom sequence of characters encrypts the first block of characters.
 This random sequence of characters is termed as Initialization Vector (IV).
 After obtaining the first block cipher, it is used as an IV for the next block.
 This process is followed for each block, and it thus produces a unique ciphertext each time.

 The core benefit of a block cipher is that it is tamper-proof, which means that no one can crack it.
-As the IV used for each iteration is different and dependent on the previous block, the cipher has high diffusion.
+The cipher has high diffusion because the IV used for each iteration is different and dependent on the previous block.

-Though it is highly unlikely, a change of one character can lead to a massive change in the cipher.
+Though doubtful, changing one character can lead to a massive change in the cipher.
 Hence, the block cipher also has a higher error propagation rate.

 Some of the best examples of block ciphers are: